haxiomic/haxe-glsl-parser/README.md

 **Status:** parser is complete, preprocessor, validator in development.
 Although the project can be used for AST generation, it is still under heavy development.

+Feel free to contact me at haxiomic@gmail.com if you have any questions

 ###[Demo](http://haxiomic.github.io/haxe-glsl-parser/)

 ------